Coutinho-David/qemu/README.md

 # Booting daily

 Run the following command.
-So all files are always saved on the disk image.
+So all files and changes are always saved on the disk image.

 ```
 qemu-system-x86_64 \